Greensburg Salem product Shepherd vaults for Westminster

 Fear is not an option for Shepherd, who nearly saw her athletic career end with a gymnastics mishap.

 When she was a junior in high school, she slipped off the uneven bars and crashed flat on her back.
-The result was a slight fracture and some torn ligaments and put her in a brace.
+The result was a slight fracture and some torn ligaments that put her in a brace.

 But her spirit wasn't broken.
 She rehabbed and felt the need for that adrenaline rush again.